lucascogrossi/pathtracer/README.md

 # Path Tracer

 A Monte Carlo path tracer written in C++ from scratch, implementing physically-based rendering with support for multiple material types and camera effects.
+Currently working on CUDA support.

 <table>
   <tr>